pravega/pravega-samples/README.md

 # Repository Structure

-This repository is divided into sub-projects (`pravega-client-examples`, `flink-connector-examples`, `hadoop-connector-examples`, `schema-registry-examples`, and `spark-connector-examples`), each one addressed to demonstrate a specific component.
+This repository is divided into sub-projects (`pravega-client-examples`, `flink-connector-examples`, `schema-registry-examples`, and `spark-connector-examples`), each one addressed to demonstrate a specific component.
 In these sub-projects, we provide a battery of simple code examples aimed at illustrating how a particular feature or API works.
 Moreover, we also include a `scenarios` folder that contains more complex applications as sub-projects, which show use-cases exploiting one or multiple components.